JackeLeMort/My-Journey-in-the-World-of-Programming/README.md

-# Welcome to the story of my journey in the world of PROGRAMMING !
+# Welcome in my programming center !

+You'll find here all my projects, weird tests and archives as I venture in the strange world of programming, developpement and computers.

+This is intended as recruiters/teachers/colleagues who'd want to know more about me, as something I can look back to, I want to keep at least a trace of what I did and how, and maybe as a ressource for some people.

+# My story

 This is intended as recruiters/teachers/colleagues who'd want to know more about me, as something I can look back to, I want to keep at least a trace of what I did and how, and maybe as a ressource for some people.

 ## 1. The beginning